The Park School of Buffalo: Campus

 In 1920, Chauncey Hamlin, a prominent Buffalonian, President of the American Association of Museums and founder of the Buffalo Museum of Science, offered his estate to the Park School Board, which arranged for its purchase.
 The estate, in Snyder, had a large mansion, farmhouse, barn, small forest, orchard and pond, and a stone house at the entrance.
 Two of the original buildings constructed in the late 19th century, and one historic building that was a part of the Underground Railroad in the early 19th century, are still used by the school.

 The most notable of these buildings remains Hamlin Hall, where most of the Upper School classes are held.
 Additional buildings include Chapin Hall, Kimball Hall, Stone Hall, The Rich Family Activity Center, Helen Long Building, the Clement Gymnasium, Preston L. Wright Greenhouse and a newly constructed (2009) dining hall, as well as a pool and tennis courts.

 In January 2016, it was announced that the school had retained CannonDesign as architect for the Knopp-Hailpern Science Center, the first new building constructed on campus in 11 years.
 The building, which may be between 8,500 square feet and 10,000 square feet, is named after the late Dr. Jacky Knopp and Dr. Raoul Hailpern, two mathematics teachers and educators who worked not only at Park, but also at the University at Buffalo and Canisius College.
 The building is proposed to be nestled between Stone and Hamlin Halls just off the "circle" in the middle of the 34-acre campus.
 Park indicated that it is within $416,000 of the $4 million goal to cover the center's development and construction costs.
 Groundbreaking began in 2017.

 Academics and programs

 Faculty

-The current interim head of school and principal is Lisa Conrad,the first woman appointed to lead the Park School of Buffalo since Leslie Leland was appointed headmistress in 1925.
+The current interim head of school and principal is Lisa Conrad, the first woman appointed to lead the Park School of Buffalo since Leslie Leland was appointed headmistress in 1925.
 Conrad, a New York State Certified teacher, holds a master's degree in adolescent education (7-12) and a bachelor's degree in Spanish education, both from SUNY University at Buffalo.
 She was the dean of the Middle School and has also held positions in the admissions and enrollment department.
-Administration includes the director of admissions, Marnie Cerrato, and the director of athletics, Marcus Hutchins.